-The work of our group consists in developing, leveraging and combining forefront behavioral and neurophysiological techniques for an ethologically relevant and, as much as possible, unconstrained investigation of primate brain.
+The work of our group consists of developing, leveraging, and combining forefront behavioral and neurophysiological techniques to investigate the primate brain under conditions that are ethologically relevant and, as much as possible, unconstrained.

-Understanding the brain during natural behavior is crucial to achieve ecologically valid discoveries about neural circuit functions and disfunctions in neurological and neuropsychiatric diseases.
+Understanding the brain during natural behavior is crucial for achieving ecologically valid insights into neural circuit functions and dysfunctions in neurological and neuropsychiatric diseases.

-To achieve these goals, in addition to state-of-the-art neurophysiological methods, we employ state-of-the art techniques for recording several neurons simultaneously with wireless technologies, while video monitoring the animals’ free behavior in both individual and social settings with multi-camera systems.
+To reach these goals, alongside state-of-the-art neurophysiological methods, we employ advanced techniques that enable the simultaneous wireless recording of multiple neurons, while video-monitoring the animals’ spontaneous behavior in both individual and social settings using multi-camera systems.

 Lab News & Media